Looking for an interracial romance book to read? If so, then check out some of Ash’s favorite interracial romance novels.

 Most of these IR books fall into two main categories: Black Woman White Man (BWWM) and Black Man White Woman (BMWW) romances.

 We’ve also included links to places you can buy each book from.
-Plus our 2 FREE interracial romance novels that you can get at the end.
+Plus our 2 FREE interracial romance novels and a BWWM short story that you can get at the end.

 Now let’s get started with our list of IR romance novels.

 Awesome Interracial Romance Books to Read